Part III (Obi-Wan Kenobi): Filming and visual effects

-Principal photography began on May 4, 2021, on the annual Star Wars day celebration, with Deborah Chow directing, and Chung-hoon Chung serving as cinematographer.
+Principal photography began on May 4, 2021, on the annual Star Wars Day celebration, with Deborah Chow directing, and Chung-Chung hoon serving as cinematographer.
 The series had used the StageCraft video wall technology provided by Industrial Light & Magic (ILM).
 Filming had taken place in The Volume set, the soundstage in which the StageCraft technology is implemented, at the Manhattan Beach Studios.
 Scenes for Mapuzo were filmed on-location in California.
 Kenobi's hallucination of Anakin Skywalker, which was the first scene Christensen had filmed, was shot on-location.
 By that time, McGregor had finished filming his scenes for the day, but had stayed behind to see Christensen.

 Visual effects for the episode were created by ILM, Hybride, Image Engine, Important Looking Pirates, Soho VFX, Wētā FX, Blind LTD, and ReDefine.
 Image Engine delivered VFX for many sequences featuring Mapuzo.
 The first three shots in the sequence where Kenobi and Leia's ship land on Mapuzo was fully created using computer-generated imagery (CGI).
 Details such as smoke, dust, heat hazes, and other optical effects were added to the scenes, while the compositing staff used real photography for references to composite the environments.
 Landscapes for Mapuzo were created with a combination of Lidar, photogrammetry, and hand-sculpted topography.
 The Houdini program was used to "procedurally lay out the windy plants and Joshua trees".
 Sequences featuring Freck's transport required removing the vehicle's wheels, adding a CG extension underneath, and recreating the environment around it.
-Compositing supervisor Freddy Chávez Olmos said that the creative department's work helped faciliate compositing, as they could "extend and blend any blue screens seamlessly".
+Compositing supervisor Freddy Chávez Olmos said that the creative department's work helped facilitate compositing, as they could "extend and blend any blue screens seamlessly".
 The VFX for the transport scene required using the full backdrop valley from the California filming locations and organizing the shots sequentially as they did not have enough contiguous plate footage, which gave enough material for the scene up to the Imperial checkpoint.
 Compositing lead Joel Tong modified and regraded plate shots so that the footage from on-location and bluescreen filming had matching lighting conditions.